WithSecureLabs/needle/README.md

 # Installation

-See the [Installation Guide](https://github.com/mwrlabs/needle/wiki/Installation-Guide) in the WIKI for details.
+See the [Installation Guide](https://github.com/mwrlabs/needle/wiki/Installation-Guide) in the project Wiki for details.

+# Usage

+Usage instructions (for both standard users and contributors) can be found on the [project Wiki](https://github.com/mwrlabs/needle/wiki).

 # License